JeffreyGClark/SwiftChimp/README.md

 # SwiftChimp

-A simple class to add mailchimp subscribers to a list from OSX or iOS.
+A simple class to add MailChimp subscribers to a list from OS X or iOS.

 **Setup:**
 Add your API Key, List ID, and datacenter prefix.